 If you have finally decided to get married, it is important for you to buy life insurance.
 Read ahead and know more.

-Wedding is an awesome decision that couples take for their lifetime.
-It brings in commitment and stability.
-Both the partners are equally dependent on each other.
-Apart from this, marriage in most cases, is a lifelong process.
+Getting married is an important decision that couples take for their lifetime.
+It brings in stability as both partners are equally dependent on each other.
+Apart from this, marriage in most cases, is a lifelong commitment!

-One of the biggest strains upon marriage is financial debt.
+One of the biggest strains in a wedding is the financial debt.
 Lack of awareness among young couples is the reason why they do not buy life insurance after marriage.
-Buying life insurance after marriage is a must.
-Disasters and emergencies do not come with a prior warning.
+However, buying life insurance after marriage is a must.
+Disasters and emergencies do not come with prior warning.
 If something happens to either of the spouses, adequate life cover is the only option which can protect you from emotional and financial risk.
-Therefore, it is highly essential to buy life insurance after marriage.

 In order to strengthen the fact of buying life insurance after marriage, let us throw some light upon the importance of life insurance for married couples.